Asian indexes mixed in choppy trading, echoing Wall Street

 Inflation has been putting increasing pressure on a wide range of industries and increasingly squeezing consumers.

-New Zealand's inflation rate hit a 30-year high of 6.9%, driven by rapidly increasing costs for housing and gas.
+New Zealand's inflation rate hit a 30-year high of 6.9%, driven by housing and gas.
 Statistics New Zealand reported that the cost of building new homes was up 18% when compared with a year ago, while gas prices were up 32%.
 The annual increase in prices was the highest since 1990, the agency said.
-Inflation has been rising in developed nations around the world, including in the U.S., where it hit a four-decade high of 8.5% in March.
+Inflation has been rising in developed nations, including in the U.S., where it hit a four-decade high of 8.5% in March.

 Wheat prices are also up 41% for the year and that has the potential to increase prices for a wide range of food products globally.